A Generation Locked Out

 Institutional Investment

 The entry of large institutional investors into the single-family housing market has added a powerful new competitor for limited housing stock.
 Private equity firms and corporate landlords have purchased hundreds of thousands of homes, often outbidding individual buyers with all-cash offers.
+For more on this, see 10 Big Ideas That Could Change the Future.

 Interest Rates and the Lock-In Effect